best walks in the peak district

 This circular walking route in Goyt Valley is one of the hidden gems on this list.
 I loved the immense variety of the trail, which includes two reservoirs, various peaks, pretty woodlands, and the ruins of a historic estate.

-I consider this hike as moderate in difficulty.
 The walk has no especially tricky or technical areas, and the trail is easy to navigate.
 However, there’s a fair bit of ascending and descending, with some parts steep and slippery.
-A reasonable fitness level is required.

-If you have the time, you can make a short detour on this hike to visit the Cat & Fiddle.
-This used to be the highest pub in England, but it’s now a whiskey and gin distillery providing tours.
+If you have time, you can make a short detour to the Cat & Fiddle.
+This was once the highest pub in England, but it’s now a whiskey and gin distillery providing tours.

 12. Monsal Head Circular Walk